Not much Dexterity

 New Objects

 To create new objects, work should be done outside rather than inside.
-The new objects will be formed using a smooth, waxed, and clean mold.
+The new objects will be formed using a smooth, waxed, and clean mould.

 Fibreglass Materials